Félicien Cattier: Family

-Jean Cattier, one of Félicien’s sons, was a notable investment banker, financial chief of the Marshall Plan for West Germany, and a member of the Council on Foreign Relations, and the prestigious Links Club.
+Jean Cattier, one of Félicien's sons, was a notable investment banker, financial chief of the Marshall Plan for West Germany, and a member of the Council on Foreign Relations, and the prestigious Links Club.
 Jean Cattier studied at Ecole Polytechnique of Brussels University and, from 1921 to 1925, embark in banking career, working in Vienna, Budapest, Amsterdam and London, before travelling to New York in 1926.
 He worked in Wall Street and joined White, Weld & Co., a prestigious investment bank, as partner, director and chairman, and he also served as director and then chairman of the Euro-American Banking Corporation which included the Deutsche Bank, the Societe Generale, Midland Bank, Amsterdam-Rotterdam Bank N.V., the Societe Generale de Banque and the Credit Bankverein.
 During World War 2, he was lieutenant colonel and a member of the OSS, earning military decoration from the American government, the French Croix de Guerre with gold star and the insignia of the grand Officer in the Order of the Crown.
 In the early 1950s, he was Chief of the Economic Cooperation Administration Special Mission to West Germany and head of the Office of Economic Affairs at the U.S. High Commission for Germany.
 Cattier was instrumental in overseeing financial operations and economic policy implementation during the early 1950s.
 In the late 1960s he was ranked as one of the most influential figures of the United States.

 One of Felicien's daughters, Marie Louise Cattier, married Marcel Godfrey Isaacs, son of Godfrey Isaacs, managing director of the Marconi's Wireless Telegraphy Company, the man behind the creation of the BBC, and the brother of Rufus Isaacs, 1st Marquess of Reading and Viceroy of India.

 Pierre Cattier, his second son, was General Manager of the Compagnie Maritime Belge, and Agence Maritime Belge and, during the Second World War, a member of the management committee of the Forminière, the International Forestry and Mining Company of the Congo.

 Sylva Cattier, third son of Félicien, Doctor of Law and graduate of the University of Brussels, was a jurist and commercial law attorney at the Brussels Bar, as well as a specialist in hunting law, and author of the Handbook of Belgian Hunting Law.
+He married one of the descendant of Lieven Bauwens.